Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Axial compensation of aberrations

-To show the advantages of our method for medical diagnosis, a pathological case is addressed and concerns liver imaging.
+\corr{To illustrate the potential of our method for medical diagnosis,} a pathological liver case is now addressed in vivo.
 More precisely, we target a patient liver, which is difficult to image due to an irregular arrangement of adipose and muscle tissues upstream of the liver.
-As this patient is potentially suffering from steatosis, the measurement of the liver speed-of-sound is critical for diagnosis purpose \cite{imbault_robust_2017}.
-Indeed, this disease corresponds to an accumulation of fat droplets in the liver that induces a low speed-of-sound and enhanced scattering.
+Moreover, this patient is potentially suffering from steatosis.
+This disease corresponds to an accumulation of fat droplets in the liver that induces a low speed-of-sound and enhanced scattering.
 While this disease can manifest as a bright speckle~\cite{mehta_non-invasive_2008,dasarathy_validity_2009}, this observable is only qualitative and operator-dependent.
 The effectiveness of ultrasound for diagnosing hepatic steatosis is reduced in obese patients~\cite{Almeida2008}.
 Indeed, because the ultrasonic waves must travel through successive layers of skin, fat, and muscle tissue before reaching the liver, both the incident and reflected wave-fronts undergo strong aberrations~\citep{Hinkelman1998,Browne2005} and multiple scattering (clutter noise)~\citep{Lediju2009}.
-The estimation of the speed-of-sound in liver is thus particularly difficult for such patients.
-Hence, there is a strong need for a quantitative mapping of the liver speed-of-sound for the early detection of such a disease.
+Hence, there is a strong need to overcome aberrations for the early detection of such a disease.

+\corr{This in vivo liver ultrasound dataset is extracted from an observational and retrospective, bicentric study (Perpignan Hospital and Angers University Hospital) performed in conformation with the declaration of Helsinki and that was approved by an ethics committee (EC).
+The reflection matrix has been recorded with a curved array of transducers {(XC 6-1, Supersonic Imagine)} whose characteristics are provided in Tab.~\ref{AcquisitionParam}.
+A set of diverging waves is generated by applying the same time delay that we would apply to generate a plane wave from a linear array.
+The beamforming algorithm is equivalent to Eq.~\ref{confocal} except that Cartesian coordinates $(x,z)$ are replaced by polar ones $(\alpha,\rho)$ (Appendix~\ref{L}).}